leahfilkin-myob/RefactoringKata/katas/kata-http-basic-web-application/kata-http-basic-web-application.md

 _(Yes, we know we said you were in the 1990s... but we want you to use your current servers date/time ;-))_

+Oh, and of course you are one of those new age eXtreme programmers so you need to have appropriate tests!

 To make your life easier we have got starting points for Java and C#

 ## To summarise